SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Square bracket notation: most commonly used for array/linear collection indexing or accessing members in associative collection, esp. if primitives in language.
 SCSS/Sass is special in that maps are primitive in the language, but neverthelesss square bracket notation does not work, one must use map-get() (also not map.get, which its documentation still falsely refers to) any key in a table lua, Ruby, JS, Py, Rust
-In most languages, indexing a linear collection outside of its bounds produces an error, in JS it merely produces undefined JS allows indexing strings via the charAt method.
+In most languages, indexing a linear collection outside of its bounds produces an error, in JS it merely produces undefined In most languages, referring to an associative array element that doesn't exist will get you an error, in Lua and JS you merely get undefined
+TS changes referring to a lin col index outside of bounds or a nonextand assoc arr element to an error JS allows indexing strings via the charAt method.

 <h2>Things programming languages do especially well</h2>